 flag was sent by the driver in

 StreamProperties.
-I.e. drivers for streams which
+I.e. drivers for streams that

 do not set the